PaWeRe/hippo-hack/README.md

 <img width="1392" alt="Future Healthcare Vision" src="https://github.com/PaWeRe/hippo-hack/assets/65857685/1e6c63f9-281b-45f7-9bfe-402460b754e7">

 ### Validation & Safety Considerations
 Critical questions remain: Is more screening truly beneficial?
 How do we ensure AI accuracy?
-Our approach leverages the fact that 90% of screenings are negative - we can deploy hyper-sensitive systems with high false-positive rates, flagged for expert human review.
-As experts provide feedback on these cases (who would be seen regardless), the system gradually becomes less conservative through continuous learning, ultimately reducing hospital overcrowding by ensuring only genuinely ill patients require advanced care.
+Our approach leverages the fact that >90% of screenings should be negative - we can deploy AI systems with high false-positive rates in the beginning, flagged for expert human review.
+As experts provide feedback on these cases (who would be seen regardless), the system gradually becomes less conservative through continuous learning, ultimately reducing hospital overcrowding while increasing access to quality screening.

 ### Long-term Vision: Continuous Health Monitoring
 **"24/7 awareness of your body's physical and mental state"**